 “I think relationships and cross-promoting in others’ email lists will be big this year.
 If you have any relationships where you can leverage others’ customer lists and do cross-promotions, you should definitely take advantage.” — Duran Inci, CEO, Optimum7

-This could mean anything from a simple email drop described above, through to a clever collaboration through a pop-up experience, like Disney’s announcement to launch mini stores throughout Target locations in August of 2019.
+This could mean anything from a simple email drop described above, through to a clever collaboration through a pop-up experience.

-The rise of digitally fluent shoppers is pushing traditional outreach methods to the back-burner, according to a recent study by Hubspot Research.
-In early 2018, 72% of customers preferred video over text advertisements.
+The rise of digitally fluent shoppers is pushing traditional outreach methods to the back-burner.

-Brands are rapidly making the move to YouTube and IGTV advertising — and it’s safe to say that video advertising will become even more popular during the 2019 holiday season.
+Brands are rapidly making the move to YouTube and IGTV advertising — and it’s safe to say that video advertising will become even more popular during the upcoming holiday season.

 “I think videos will be a big part of this year’s holiday campaigns, and brands will also use platforms like IGTV and Instagram Live to share promotional videos.
 Videos are on their way to becoming the most popular content type, and they are the most engaging one as well.
 Marketers realize this and, therefore, you will see a lot of brands using videos for their holiday campaigns.” — Shane Barker, Founder, https://shanebarker.com/